Fort Independence (Massachusetts): Castle William

-From 1701 to 1703 the fort was further expanded.
-The new fort was designed by Wolfgang William Romer, the chief engineer of British forces in the American colonies.
-Its armament was nearly doubled to 100 guns.
-In 1740 a fifth bastion was added, mounting 20 42-pounders.
+From 1701 to 1703, the fort was further expanded.
+It was designed by Wolfgang William Romer, the chief engineer of British forces in the American colonies, and its armament was nearly doubled to 100 guns.
+In 1740, a fifth bastion was added mounting 20 42-pounders.

 In the years leading up to the American Revolution, Castle William became a refuge for British officials during periods of unrest and rioting in Boston.
-Violence in the wake of events such as the Stamp Act crisis in 1765 and the Boston Massacre in 1770 forced provincial leaders and British soldiers to take shelter within the fort.
-In September 1765 the stamps to be issued under the Stamp Act were kept at the fort.
+In 1763, Thomas Goldthwaite, half-brother of Ezekiel Goldthwait, was appointed commissioner to take charge of the repairs of Castle William.
+Violence forced provincial leaders and British soldiers to take shelter within the fort in the wake of events such as the Stamp Act crisis in 1765 and the Boston Massacre in 1770.
+In September 1765, the stamps to be issued under the Stamp Act were kept at the fort.

-As the American Revolution erupted in 1775, American forces quickly commenced the Siege of Boston and British forces made Castle William their primary stronghold.
+As the American Revolution erupted in 1775, American forces quickly commenced the Siege of Boston, and British forces made Castle William their primary stronghold.
 It was not until the Continental Army led by George Washington managed the fortification of Dorchester Heights that Castle William was threatened and the British evacuated Boston in March 1776.
-Before leaving Castle William, the British set fire to the fort, damaging or destroying it and its ordnance as best they could.
+Before leaving Castle William, the British set fire to the fort, damaging it and its ordnance as best they could.

-During the Revolutionary War, a fort called Fort Independence was built on Point Allerton in Hull.
-In 1797 the name was transferred to the former Castle William, apparently leaving the fort in Hull without a name.
-That fort fell into disuse after the War of 1812, or perhaps before.
+During the Revolutionary War, a fort called Fort Independence was built on Point Allerton in Hull, Massachusetts.
+In 1797, the name was transferred to the former Castle William, apparently leaving the fort in Hull without a name.
+That fort fell into disuse after the War of 1812.
 The site in Hull was named Fort Revere with a new fort built in the late 19th century.

 Fort Adams

-After it was evacuated, the fort was quickly re-built by American forces in 1776.
-Although still referred to, at times, as Castle William, the fort was officially known as Fort Adams in the years following the Revolution.
+American forces rebuilt the fort in 1776 and renamed it Fort Adams.
 In 1785, the legislature of Massachusetts designated the fort as a prison, in which capacity it served until 1805.

-On 7 December 1797 (1799 in some sources), the fort was renamed Fort Independence during a ceremony attended by President John Adams.
+The fort was renamed Fort Independence during a ceremony attended by President John Adams in 1799.
 The following year, the fortification and the island were turned over to the United States government.
-The fort was re-built and expanded in 1800-1803 under the first system of US fortifications (some sources place it in the second system), as designed by French-born military engineer Jean Foncin.
+The fort was rebuilt and expanded in 1800-1803 under the first system of US fortifications, as designed by military engineer Jean Foncin.
 The Secretary of War's report on fortifications for December 1811 describes the fort as "...a regular pentagon, with bastions of masonry, mounting 42 heavy cannon, with two [additional] batteries for six guns...".
-During the War of 1812, a squadron of the British Royal Navy repeatedly captured American merchant and fishing vessels in Massachusetts Bay; however, they never attempted an attack on the port of Boston owing largely to the strength of Fort Independence.
-Colonel John Breck, namesake of Brecksville, Ohio, was the Commandant of Fort Independence during the War of 1812.
+During the War of 1812, a squadron of the British Navy repeatedly captured American merchant and fishing vessels in Massachusetts Bay; however, they never attempted an attack on the port of Boston due to the strength of Fort Independence.